 - Employees’ rights to request flexible hours – and how employers should deal with it

-Changes in the law in June 2014 meant that staff could apply for flexible working even if they didn’t have children or acted as someone’s carer.
+Changes in work life balance legislation UK in June 2014 meant that staff could apply for flexible working even if they didn’t have children or acted as someone’s carer.

 Now any employee who has 26 weeks’ continuous service is entitled to make one written request for flexible working within a 12-month period.
 There are exceptions though, for example, if they are a member of the armed forces or an agency worker.
 However, if they are an agency worker who has employee status, has been continuously been employed for a period of no less than 26 weeks or is returning to work from maternity or paternity leave they will be able to make a request.